 Desert View is a small settlement on the South Rim located 23 miles/ 37 km east of Grand Canyon Village, near the eastern edge of Grand Canyon.
 Arizona State Route 64, Also known as Desert View Drive, is a scenic road that connects Desert View with Grand Canyon Village.

 During winter months, the North Rim is closed by snow.

 A worthwhile trip for those who enjoy the road less traveled, the North Rim, or "other side" of the Grand Canyon is visited by only 10% of all Grand Canyon visitors.
-There is only one lodge, the Grand Canyon Lodge (managed by Forever Resorts) and one developed campground on the North Rim.
+There is one lodge, Grand Canyon Lodge (managed by Aramark Destinations) and one campground on the North Rim operated by the NPS.

 The hike across the canyon from South Rim to North Rim is 21 miles (34 km).
 However, traveling from the South Rim to the North Rim by automobile requires a five-hour drive of 220 miles (354 km).
-Directions to the North Rim...
+Driving directions to the North Rim.